vasasaligaurav/LoginAndSignup/README.md

 3.It will run.

 --->Only after running this run the angular project.
+Both the projects should simultaniously.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 # Angular Project (Front End)